8th Oct 2017, 01:29

 Hi again.
 Today I've replaced my broken fuel cap with one from Holden and that made an improvement with my idle and drive availability.
 Yes I know Holden parts are costly, but sometimes you've got to have it, to make this computerized car work the way it's been tuned.
 Remember this is a computerized performance car and needs looking after.

 Hi again everyone.

-To remove carbon build up in inlet manifold, valves etc I've connected a Lucas upper cylinder applicator, which is a small bottle with short tubing that's connected to the inlet throttle plastic ducting, just sitting above the throttle, by a brass tube.
+To remove carbon build up in inlet manifold, valves etc I've connected a Flash lube upper cylinder applicator, which is a small bottle with short tubing that's connected to the inlet throttle plastic ducting, just sitting above the throttle, by a brass tube.
 The inlet vacuum sucks in a drop at a time, which cleans throttle plate, the EGR valve, the inlet manifold and the valves, improving the idle and mileage.
 Or for those with less tech, drill a small hole above the throttle plate so you can spray in CRC carbon cleaner; when finished put a screw into the hole to seal it; now you have an access hole for future cleaning.